 The Razia Jan Institute is the first women’s post-secondary vocational school in rural Afghanistan.
-Scheduled to open in March 2017, the Razia Jan Institute sits adjacent to the Zabuli Education Center, our thriving K-12 school in Deh’Subz currently providing free education to more than 600 Afghan girls.
+Opened in March 2017, the Razia Jan Institute sits adjacent to the Zabuli Education Center, our thriving K-12 school in Deh’Subz currently providing free education to 625 Afghan girls.

-In an overwhelmingly positive indicator of progressive change manifesting in the district we serve, all 22 students from our first two graduating classes comprise the Razia Jan Institute's inaugural class.
+In an overwhelmingly positive indicator of progressive change manifesting in the district we serve, students from our first two graduating classes are among the 22 students that comprise the Razia Jan Institute's inaugural class.

-At the Razia Jan Institute, two courses of study are offered: health services/midwifery, and office administration.
-Students graduate in two years with marketable, much-needed skills and the ability to work in schools, businesses, government, and health care — careers that are compatible with being a married, observant Afghan woman.
+At the Razia Jan Institute, students become certified in health services/midwifery while also learning English and computer literacy.
+(In future, office administration will be an additional course of study).
+Students graduate in two years with marketable, much-needed skills and the ability to peruse a career that is compatible with being a married, observant Afghan woman.

-The new facility includes a clinic where midwifery students will train alongside doctors and midwives.
-This medical facility will have an enormous impact on a severely medically-underserved area as there is currently no district hospital in Deh’Subz.
+The new facility includes a clinic where midwifery students train alongside doctors and midwives.
+In time, this medical facility will have an enormous impact on a severely medically-underserved area as there is no district hospital in Deh’Subz.